TeaFactory-Digital/tea-factory-digital-admin-frontend/docs/design-system.md

 - **Focus is styled once, globally** (`:focus-visible` in the base layer), so no component has to remember it and none can opt out by forgetting.
-- **Touch targets ≥44px** on their short axis.
-The console is mouse-and-keyboard, but the same office uses a touchscreen all-in-one often enough.
+- **Touch targets: the chrome is 34–41px, not the 44px this section used to claim.**
+  Measured, because the claim was inherited from the app's bar (§20.3) and never held
+  here: the sign-in button is 41px, inputs and the tenant select 37.5px, the language pill 37px, a sidebar row 36px, the account menu trigger 34px.
+Nothing reaches 44.
+  That is defensible for a mouse-and-keyboard product on office desktops — 44px is a *finger* bar — but the same office does use a touchscreen all-in-one, and `ViewportGate` admits tablets at 768px, so it is a **gap and not a decision** until somebody takes it.
+Recorded here rather than quietly restated.
 - **Colour is never the only signal.** Every badge carries its own text.
 A queue coloured red with no words is unreadable to a colour-blind clerk *and* in a printed screenshot pasted into an email — which is how the office escalates.